bl0nd/chive/README.md

 # Motivation

-Suppose we would like to easily switch between different versions of `~/.vimrc` and `~/.bashrc`.
-Perhaps you often switch between different Vim color schemes and Bash prompts.
+Suppose you would like to easily switch between different versions of `~/.vimrc` and `~/.bashrc` (perhaps you often change Vim color schemes and Bash prompts).

-Traditionally, you'd have to maintain entire copies of both files, switching between copies via commands such as `cp` or `mv`.
-However, the differences between copies are typically small compared to the rest of the file, and so this method is often incredibly wasteful, not to mention you can only switch copies one file at a time (i.e., `cp vim ~/.vimrc && cp bash ~/.bashrc`).
+Traditionally, you'd more or less maintain entire copies of both files and switch between the copies manually.
+However,

+* The differences between copies are typically small compared to the rest of the file, making this approach quite wasteful.

+* You have to switch copies for each file manually.
+That is, you have to do something like `cp vim-gruvbox ~/.vimrc && cp bash-pure ~/.bashrc`).

-Other solutions typically use a version control system such as Git, tracking different versions of files as branches or commits.
-However, there are a few problems with this approach:
+Most other solutions typically use a version control system such as Git, tracking different versions of files as branches or commits.
+However

-* It often requires turning `$HOME` or other directories into a Git repository.
+* This often requires turning `$HOME` or other directories into a Git repository.

-* Switching is still limited to one file at a time.

 * If you track changes unrelated to color schemes and prompts, maintaining and switching between different versions becomes a lot harder.
-If you don't track the changes, you'll have to manually exclude them each time you commit a new version.
+And even if you don't, you'd have to manually exclude the unrelated changes on every staging/commit.

 * It's much too complex for what we're trying to do.
-You shouldn't need to know how commits or branches work to switch color schemes!
+You shouldn't need to know how commits or branches work just to switch color schemes.

-Finally, we have programs such as [mondo]() or [pywal]().
-These types of programs typically require modifications to the targeted file and configuration for custom use is often complex.
+Finally, we have programs such as [mondo]() and [pywal](), which more or less use special template files to replace sections of a file.
+I quite like these actually, however

+* They typically require modifications to the original file.

+* They're quite limited in scope (e.g., `mondo` and `pywal` are geared towards colors).

-So here we are.
+And so here we are.

 # Installation